zymoncone/where-to-meet/README.md

-# 📍 Where to Meet 📍
+# 📍 Where to Meet

-After graduating, my friends and I scattered across the US, making reunions a logistical challenge.
-Someone always ends up with the short end of the stick.
-But what if there was a tool that could simplify this process?
-Introducing _Where2Meet_ – your ultimate solution for finding the perfect meeting spot for everyone.
+After graduation, my friends and I dispersed across the US, making reunions a logistical challenge.
+Every time, one of us ends up stuck with the tedious task of scouring _Google Flights_, _Airbnb_, and _Vrbo_ to figure out the best and most financially savvy travel plan for everyone.
+But what if there was a tool to simplify this process?
+Introducing _Where2Meet_ – the ultimate solution for finding the perfect meeting spot for your group.

+This tool takes the locations of you and your friends as input, along with your travel dates.
+It calculates a geographic midpoint, then creates a radius to identify the closest airports within that area.
+From there, it explores all possible flight combinations and retrieves prices for each route.
+The tool then optimizes the results to ensure that, on average, everyone gets the best possible deal.

+The potential for _Where2Meet_ is limitless.
+As we continue to develop, we'll add even more parameters for users to fine-tune, making the tool even smarter and more customizable.

 Discover the best destinations effortlessly at [Where2Meet](https://where2meet.streamlit.app/).